Community: Get Out There and Play

 Kids could spend hours at parks, and they did.
 But today, even with elaborate outdoor, plastic kingdoms, play is sparse.

-Wooden play sets remain empty, trampolines underused, and bikes, well, it’s much too dangerous to actually ride bikes, so bikes take up space in garages.
+Wooden play sets remain empty, some of the best trampolines from local Soft Play Manufacturers are underused, and bikes, well, it’s much too dangerous to actually ride bikes, so bikes take up space in garages.
 Parents shuttle kids back and forth to activities, technology remains on, and fear about safety often trumps common sense.

 The results of less play for our kids means many things: